 MarketTrak's Forecast of the SP500

 Our 1-day network model remains long for trading on Friday.
 Keep tight stops as volatility is extreme high.
-All three swing trade models are LONG.
+All three swing models remain in cash.

 If this page does not look current, try refreshing it by pressing the CTRL and F5 keys.

-Visit our Twitter page for early forecast updates and system information.
+Visit our Twitter page for forecast update and system information.
 A Twitter account is not needed.

 All four neural network models forecast the SP500 and differ only in their forward slope length in days.
 Three of the four are long-term models and the fourth is a 1-day model.
 The interpretation of the long-term forecasts needs some discussion.
 The three long-term models ANO values and ANO trend strength arrows are shown in the Summary above.
 These forecasts are a prediction of the direction of the forward slope and therefore there will be a delay in the expected change in index prices.
 The delay is about one-half of the forecast horizon days away.
 This means that if the 10-day model goes negative today, we would expect the market to turn down in about 5 days.
 Click here for details on long-term slopes.